-Your mini motor home has two separate electrical systems which provide power while you are camped or traveling.
-There is a 12-volt direct current system, such as those in automobiles, and a 120-volt alternating current system, which requires an external source of 120-volt electricity, provided by a connection to a campsite or household receptacle or by an optional generator.
-The 120-volt system should be used whenever a 120-volt hookup is available to reduce the load on your 12-volt battery.
+Your motor home has two separate electrical systems, which provide power while you are camped or traveling.
+There is a 12-volt direct current system. such as those in automobiles, and a 120-volt alternating current system, which requires an external source of 120-volt electricity, provided by a connection to a campsite or household receptacle or by an optional generator.
 The 12-volt system is supplied by batteries and is used when you are on the road or in campsites which do not provide 120-volt hookups.
-Because most components in your mini motor home, such as the water pump, range hood light and fan, interior lights and interior 12-volt receptacles, operate only on a 12-volt source, your vehicle is equipped with a power converter which changes 120-volt AC to 12-volt DC power.
+Because most components in your motor home, such as the water pump, range hood light and fan, interior lights and interior 12-volt receptacles, operate only on a 12-volt source, your vehicle is equipped with a power converter which changes 120-volt AC to 12-volt DC power.